Orlando Arcia Player Props: Braves vs. Padres

 Orlando Arcia At The Plate

+- Among the qualifying hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 44th, and he is 23rd in the league in slugging.

-- Arcia is hitting .304 with a double, a home run and a walk.
+- Arcia is batting .316 with two homers during his last outings and is on a four-game hitting streak.

-- Arcia has picked up a hit in five games this season (83.3%), including one multi-hit game.
+- Arcia has gotten a hit in six of seven games this season (85.7%), with multiple hits twice.

+- In seven games played this year, he has gone deep in two of them.

+- In three games this year, Arcia has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.